Rebecca Stuart

 Welcome

-With Tobias Straumann, I established the Swiss Economic History Circle in 2023.
-I am also Vice-President of the Economic and Social History Society of Ireland and, along with Eoin McLaughlin and Ronan Lyons, organise the Irish Quantitative History Group’s annual meeting.
+Together with Tobias Straumann, I co-founded the Swiss Economic History Circle in 2023.
+I am Vice-President of the Economic and Social History Society of Ireland and, with Eoin McLaughlin and Ronan Lyons, help organise the annual meeting of the Irish Quantitative History Group.

 News